James-Fleming12/EvidentialHDC/docs/robust_iterations.md

 (-> 0.148); the soft anchor leaves the direction partially (0.69) but loosens the packing (tightness 0.95 -> 0.91) and the oracle is lowest (0.088).
-The crosstalk correlation confirms it: rho(dir-retention, oracle) is +0.55 (robust) and +0.74 (blend05) — classes that retain their shifted direction are the recoverable ones, and on crosstalk blend05's car (oracle 0.565) is the cleanest example.
+The crosstalk correlation confirms it: rho(dir-retention, oracle) is +0.55 (robust) and +0.74 (blend05), classes that retain their shifted direction are the recoverable ones, and on crosstalk blend05's car (oracle 0.565) is the cleanest example.

-**What to look at (the concrete lever):** the ceiling is not set by the clean-anchor strength alone — it is set by whether the corrupted class keeps its OWN tight, shifted cluster.
+**What to look at (the concrete lever):** the ceiling is not set by the clean-anchor strength alone: it is set by whether the corrupted class keeps its OWN tight, shifted cluster.
 The natural next design is a **corrupted-only clustering term**: pull corrupted points toward their CORRUPTED class means (maximize intra-corrupted packing) WITHOUT any pull toward the clean direction (so direction-retention is left